Whitechapel murders: Pinchin Street torso

 A woman's torso was found at 5:15 am on Tuesday 10 September 1889 under a railway arch in Pinchin Street, Whitechapel.
 Extensive bruising about the victim's back, hip, and arm indicated that she had been severely beaten shortly before her death, which had occurred approximately one day prior to the discovery of her torso.
 The victim's abdomen was also extensively mutilated in a manner reminiscent of the Ripper, although her genitals had not been wounded.
 The dismembered sections of the body are believed to have been transported to the railway arch, hidden under an old chemise.
 The age of the victim was estimated at 30–40 years.
 Despite a search of the area, no other sections of her body were ever found, and neither the victim nor the culprit were ever identified.

 Chief Inspector Donald Swanson and Commissioner James Monro noted that the presence of blood within the torso indicated that death was not from haemorrhage or cutting of the throat.
 But the pathologists found that the general bloodlessness of the tissues and vessels indicated that haemorrhage was the cause of death.
 Newspaper speculation that the body belonged to Lydia Hart, who had disappeared, was refuted after she was found recovering in hospital after "a bit of a spree".
 Another claim that the victim was a missing girl called Emily Barker was also refuted, as the torso was from an older and taller woman.

 Swanson did not consider this a Ripper case and instead suggested a link to the Thames Torso Murders in Rainham and Chelsea, as well as the "Whitehall Mystery".
 Monro agreed with Swanson's assessment.
 These three murders and the Pinchin Street case are suggested to be the work of a serial killer, nicknamed the "Torso killer", who could either be the same person as "Jack the Ripper" or a separate killer of uncertain connection.
-Links between these and three further murders—the "Battersea Mystery" of 1873 and 1874, in which two women were found dismembered, and the 1884 "Tottenham Court Road Mystery"—have also been postulated.
-Experts on the murders—colloquially known as "Ripperologists"—such as Stewart Evans, Keith Skinner, Martin Fido, and Donald Rumbelow, discount any connection between the torso and Ripper killings on the basis of their different modi operandi.
+Links between these and three further murders – the "Battersea Mystery" of 1873 and 1874, in which two women were found dismembered, and the 1884 "Tottenham Court Road Mystery" – have also been postulated.
+Experts on the murders – colloquially known as "Ripperologists" – such as Stewart Evans, Keith Skinner, Martin Fido, and Donald Rumbelow discount any connection between the torso and the Ripper killings on the basis of their different modi operandi.

-Monro was replaced as Commissioner by Sir Edward Bradford on 21 June 1890 after a disagreement with the Home Secretary Henry Matthews over police pensions.
+Monro was replaced as Commissioner by Sir Edward Bradford on 21 June 1890 after a disagreement with Home Secretary Henry Matthews over police pensions.